movq/openbsd/gnu/llvm/llvm/docs/UserGuides.rst

 :doc:`Support Library <SupportLibrary>`
-   This document describes the LLVM Support Library (``lib/Support``) and how to keep LLVM source code portable.
+   This document describes the LLVM Support Library (``lib/Support``) and how to keep LLVM source code portable

-:doc:`AdvancedBuilds`
-   This document describes more advanced build configurations.

 Optimizations
 -------------

 :doc:`WritingAnLLVMPass`
    Information on how to write LLVM transformations and analyses.

-:doc:`WritingAnLLVMNewPMPass`
-   Information on how to write LLVM transformations under the new pass manager.

 :doc:`Passes`
    A list of optimizations and analyses implemented in LLVM.